Are flights to and from the UK still affected by snow?

 To minimise disruption, BA is using larger aircraft, where possible, to enable as many customers to travel as possible.
 They are also offering customers booked on short-haul flights from London, still operating, the option to move to a later date within the next 14 days free of charge via their website.

-Other airlines to cancel flights from Gatwick this afternoon include easyJet (Arrecife, Gran Canaria, Porto, Tenerife, Valencia) and Wizz Air (Larnaca).
+Other airlines to cancel flights from Gatwick on Monday afternoon include easyJet (Arrecife, Gran Canaria, Porto, Tenerife, Valencia) and Wizz Air (Larnaca).

 Disruption at Manchester Airport is minimal, with a handful of Ryanair flights cancelled (Brussels, Cork, Lisbon, London Heathrow) and an Aer Lingus flight to Dublin, among others.